 Fast Paper Screening from the Overview Panel

 PaperQuay is designed not only for deep reading, but also for screening large numbers of papers quickly.
 In the overview panel, each paper can directly surface AI-generated fields such as background, research question, method, experiment setup, key findings, conclusions, and limitations.
-This allows you to judge whether a paper deserves deeper reading directly inside the library workflow before opening the full PDF in detail.

 Literature Library, Not Just Import

-PaperQuay can build an independent local library with PDF import, a configurable storage folder, categories, tags, metadata editing, search, filtering, notes, and SQLite-based local persistence.
+PaperQuay can build an independent local library with PDF import, a configurable storage folder, categories, tags, metadata editing, search, filtering, notes, and local SQLite persistence.
 Zotero remains supported as an optional import source, not a required dependency.

 Agent Operations for Paper Management